 Ok back to what I was sharing about fear and anxiety.

-I had now reached a new personal destination of fear, if you remember, I told you last week about how I felt anxious as though another impending doom would happen any moment.
+I had now reached a new personal destination of fear, if you remember, I told you in the previous post about how I felt anxious as though another impending doom would happen any moment.

 Perhaps you may be able to partly understand what I mean by the sentence, ‘continuously feeling anxious’ as though another impending doom would happen any moment’ with the following illustration:

 Imagine you had completed the most important examination of your life, it was one of those exams that were difficult, you were not confident when you did it.
 The result of the exam would have a significant impact on your future.